andy-9/learning_java/src/main/java/notes.md

   }
   ```
   The class is required to implement the methods of the interface (= override).
 Can be easily done with one click.
+* An interface and an abstract class can achieve the same thing.
+The difference is that abstract classes can still contain complex state and behavior utilizing instance variables (e.g. `public int x = 5;`) and non-abstract methods (e.g. `public void m4() {System.out.println();}`).
+Interfaces are designed for abstract methods only.
+They can contain static variables, but not instance variables.
+* Why use interfaces?
+Java only allows single inheritance: a class can only extend one other class.
+But a class can implement multiple interfaces.
+A class can extend another class und implement several interfaces all at the same time.
+E.g. `public class Foo extends Bar implements Baz, Buzz, Fuzz {}`